mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

-inferred the promoter rate parameters considering that mRNA reaches steady-state in each stage, we see that the numerical integration of the equations is consistent with the assumption of having the mRNA reach a stable value in each stage (See (B) upper panel).
+inferred the promoter rate parameters considering that mRNA reaches steady-state in each stage, we see that the numerical integration of the equations is consistent with the assumption of having the mRNA reach a stable value in each stage (see (B) upper panel).
 On the other hand, the mean protein level does not reach a steady-state at either of the cellular stages.
-Nevertheless, it is notable that after several cell cycles, the trajectory from cycle to cycle follows a repetitive pattern (See (B) lower panel).
-Previously we have experimentally observed this repetitive pattern by tracking the expression level over time with video microscopy, as observed in Fig. 18 of [@Phillips2019].
+Nevertheless, it is notable that after several cell cycles, the trajectory from cycle to cycle follows a repetitive pattern (see [@Fig:ch3_fig03](B) lower panel).
+Previously, we have experimentally observed this repetitive pattern by tracking the expression level over time with video microscopy, as observed in Fig. 18 of [@Phillips2019].

 To test the effects of including this gene copy number variability in our model, we now compare the model's predictions with experimental data.
 As detailed in